anncatz1/15418projectsite/finalReport.md

 ### ABSTRACT:

-We implemented four versions of the Union-Find (Disjoint Set Union) data structure: serial, coarse-grained locking, fine-grained locking, and lock-free.
+We implemented five versions of the Union-Find (Disjoint Set Union) data structure: serial, coarse-grained locking, fine-grained locking, lock-free, and software transactional memory.
 We compared the performance of these implementations against a variety of test inputs and problem tasks to demonstrate the application of and motivation behind Lock-Free Union-Find.
 We produced performance graphs of different problem sizes of the three problem tasks we used.

 ### BACKGROUND: